art-institute-of-chicago/data-aggregator/docs/FIELDS.md

-## Object Types
+## Artwork Types

-A kind of object or work, e.g., Painting, Sculpture, Book, etc. For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#object-types).
+A kind of object or work, e.g., Painting, Sculpture, Book, etc. For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#artwork-types).

 * `id` *number* - Unique identifier of this resource.
 Taken from the source system.
 * `title` *string* - Name of this resource